-In certain circumstances we may ask you to remove internet postings which could be damaging to either the Angling Trust and Fish Legal, our funders, commercial partners, sponsors or members.
+In certain circumstances we may require you to remove internet postings which could be damaging to either the Angling Trust and Fish Legal, our funders, commercial partners, sponsors or members.

-COMPLIANCE WITH RELATED POLICIES AND AGREEMENTS
+4. COMPLIANCE WITH RELATED POLICIES AND AGREEMENTS

 Social media should never be used in a way which breaches any of our other policies.
-Employees should not use social media to:
+Employees should not use social media in any ways that:

-- breach any of our information security or compliance policies - breach HR policies in particular those relating to bullying, harassment and equal opportunities - defame or disparage the organisation, its affiliates, members, commercial partners, suppliers, or other stakeholders.
+- risk breaching any of our information security policies - risk infringing legal protections e.g. concerning personal information or infringement of copyright. - breach HR policies in particular those relating to bullying, harassment and equal opportunities - undermine our organisational values through the use, for example, of obscene or defamatory comments or language and tone that offends taste and decency. - defame or disparage the organisation, its affiliates, members, commercial partners, suppliers, or other stakeholders.